computefoundation/gnu-linux-shell-scripting/README.md

 # Notes

-* This repository initially consists of 63 scripts and 2 files containing aliases.
+* This repository initially consists of 62 scripts, 2 files containing one-liners and 2 files containing aliases.

-* Every solution in this repository is continuously maintained to ensure that each is coded and documented well and error-free.
+* Each solution in this repository is continuously maintained to ensure it conforms to the *linux-shell-base* philosophy and thorougly tested to ensure it is error-free.
 This is what most of the work consists of. *Solutions are not, however, guaranteed to be error-free.*

 # Contributing